cose-wg/X509/draft-ietf-cose-x509.md

 of establishing trust in a certificate. {{Section 6 of RFC5280}}
 provides guidance for the path validation.
 The security considerations of {{RFC5280}} are also important for the correct usage of this document.

+Protecting the integrity of the x5bag, x5chain and x5t contents by placing them in the protected header bucket MAY mitigate some risks of a misbehaving certificate authority (c.f. {{Section 5.1 of RFC2634}}).

 The security of the algorithm used for 'x5t' does not affect the security of the system as this header parameter selects which certificate that is